|Location||University of Melbourne, Melbourne Law School|

 About the Australian Government Research Training Program Scholarship

 Graduate research projects

-Candidates’ research proposals should identify an innovative research question relevant to the themes of the Centre on Statelessness.
-The work of the Centre will encompass a wide range of research methodologies, and proposals may outline conventional legal techniques of analysis, propose theoretical projects or projects based on empirical study (or a combination of these methods).
-Inter-disciplinary project proposals are welcome.
+Research proposals should identify an innovative research question relevant to the themes of the Centre on Statelessness.
+The work of the Centre encompasses a wide range of research methodologies, and proposals may outline conventional legal techniques of analysis, propose theoretical projects or projects based on empirical study (or a combination of these methods).
+Interdisciplinary project proposals are welcome.
 Proposals are invited on a wide range of topics including (but not limited to) issues around the right to nationality at international law, domestic nationality laws and deprivation of citizenship, legal identity, the risk of statelessness, and/or human rights issues connected with the causes and ramifications of statelessness.

 Stipend and benefits

-A relocation allowance of AUD $2,000 may be granted for candidates who need to move from outside Victoria or AUD $3,000 for candidates who need to move from outside Australia to study at the University of Melbourne.
+A relocation allowance of AUD $2,000 may be granted for candidates who need to move from outside Victoria or AUD $3,000 for candidates who need to move from outside Australia.
 Limited paid sick, maternity and parental leave is available.